heraia's interface is partially localized correctly

 You should probably create a spec file using the Desktop CBE to build your application, see examples in SFE which use

-Updated by Olivier DELHOMME almost 9 years ago
+Updated by Olivier DELHOMME about 9 years ago

 /usr/gnu/bin/msgfmt is used.
 However when